Curvature-free linear length bounds on geodesics in closed Riemannian surfaces: Morse Length Functionals and the Proof of Theorem

 therefore $\crit(v^0), \crit(v^1), \dotsc, \crit(v^{k-1}) \leq L$.
 Since the length functional on $\loops{p}M$ is Morse by hypothesis, a standard argument implies that the geodesic $\gamma^i$ obtained from $v^i$ by the Birkhoff minimax principle has Morse index $i$.
 Hence we have $k$ distinct geodesics $\gamma_0, \gamma_1, \dotsc, \gamma_{k-1}$ of length at most $L$. \end{proof}

 Finally, we can tie all of our previous results together to prove \cref{thm:TighterLinearBound}.

-\begin{proof}[Proof of \cref{thm:TighterLinearBound}] As explained in the Introduction, it suffices to prove the theorem for the case where $\Sigma = \Sp$.
-If $p \neq q$, then we apply the $n = 4$ case of \cref{thm:SweepoutOrBottleneckDisks}: either $M \setminus \{p\}$ contains 4 disjoint bottleneck disks whose boundaries may consist of at most four geodesics, or there is a sweepout of $M$ whose longest induced meridian has length at most $7d + o(\epsilon)$ and whose shortest induced meridian has length at most $d + o(\epsilon)$.
+\begin{proof}[Proof of \cref{thm:TighterLinearBound}] If $p \neq q$, then we apply the $n = 4$ case of \cref{thm:SweepoutOrBottleneckDisks}: either $M \setminus \{p\}$ contains 4 disjoint bottleneck disks whose boundaries may consist of at most four geodesics, or there is a sweepout of $M$ whose longest induced meridian has length at most $7d + o(\epsilon)$ and whose shortest induced meridian has length at most $d + o(\epsilon)$.
 In the former case, at least 2 of the disks would not contain $q$, so their complement would be a convex annulus---or some convex set that is homotopy equivalent to an annulus---containing $p$ and $q$.
 Thus the argument in \cref{sec:PriorWork} (whose details can be found in section 2 of \cite{LinearBoundsSegments}) gives enough distinct geodesics from $p$ to $q$ ``winding around'' the convex annulus to satisfy the bound in the theorem.
 In the latter case, \cref{lem:MeridiansBoundCriticalLevels} guarantees that $\crit(u) \leq 8d + o(\epsilon)$ and $\crit(u^2) \leq 14d + o(\epsilon)$, therefore, $\crit(u) \leq 8d$ and $\crit(u^2) \leq 14d$. \Cref{prop:LinearBoundFirstCriticalLevel} then implies that there are at least $k$ geodesics from $p$ to $q$ of length at most $8(k-1)d + \dist{p,q} \leq (8k-7)d \leq 8kd$.

 Choose an integer $2 \leq m \leq \infty$.
 Now we tighten the above bound for a set of metrics that is generic in the $C^m$ topology.
 It was proven in \cite{Bettiol_GenericNondegen} that for such a generic set of metrics $g$, the manifold $M = (\Sp,g)$ has no degenerate geodesics from $p$ to $q$. \Cref{lem:LinearBound_MorseCobordism} then implies that $M$ has $k$ distinct geodesic from $p$ to $q$ of length at most $ (7k - 6 - (k\bmod2))d + \dist{p,q}$.